-The Federal Reserve has just announced no change in interest rates are leaving him where they're at zero, which means the New York finance and Wall Street guys still don't have enough money.
+The Federal Reserve has just announced no change in interest rates are leaving them where there are at zero, which means the New York finance and Wall Street guys still don't have enough money.

-It also means the economy's still in pretty bad shape.
+It also means the economy is still in pretty bad shape.

 They've got to leave interest rates at zero.